 The latest advancements in PPC advertising

-As consumer expectations have matured, PPC has matured to meet them.
+As consumer expectations have matured, pay per click advertisers and companies have matured to meet them.
 Customers do not want to click on ads that are irrelevant, and often even get annoyed when faced with content that does not help them.
 When customers are well matched with ads, however, engagement can be very high.
 When the customer wants to buy something, as many as 65 percent of clicks can go to ads.

 To better match customer expectations, many brands have experimented with new forms of PPC, such as native advertising, which allow them to create ads that blend in even further with the organic content.